BackPacker777/codeelegant.github.io-1/source/_posts/Vanilla-Node-js-Web-Server-3.md

 tags: node.js, web server, es6, http, mime
 categories: Crafting vanilla Node.js web server
 ---
-## ! !
-THIS POST IS NOT COMPLETE ! !
-I will be finishing during spring break 2017

 #### JavaScript Templating & File I/O
 After completing [lesson 1](https://codeelegant.github.io/2017/03/16/Vanilla-Node-js-Webserver/), & [lesson 2](https://codeelegant.github.io/2017/03/17/Vanilla-Node-js-Webserver-2/), you have a web server that can serve static web pages on par with the very _excellent_ [http server](https://www.npmjs.com/package/http-server).
 WHAT!?!?
 You could have just used a library and had a canned web server without having to write all that code?
 Yes, it's true.
 That's not really why you're here though, is it?
 You are here to learn how to write code & to understand JavaScript & Node.js better.